Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Tanit was the chief goddess of Carthage, consort of Baal Hammon and patron of the city’s fertility, war, and the heavens.
+Tanit was the chief goddess of Carthage, consort of Baal Hammon and patron of the city’s fertility, war, and the heavens, honored with child sacrifices at her tofet precinct west of the city.
 Her distinctive emblem, a triangle crowned by a disc and crescent, was carved on countless votive stelae across the Punic world.
 After Rome destroyed Carthage in 146 BCE and refounded it, she was assimilated to the Roman Dea Caelestis and worshipped for centuries more, until Christianity supplanted the old Punic cult across North Africa.

 Worth remembering